rocky-linux/documentation/docs/guides/dns/private_dns_server_using_bind.md

 ## The forward and reverse records

 You need to create two files in `/var/named`.
-These files are the ones that you will edit if you add machines to your network to include in the DNS.
+You will edit these files if you add machines to your network to include them in the DNS.

 The first is the forward file to map our IP address to the hostname.
 Again, our examples is "ourdomain" here.
 Note that the IP of our local DNS is 192.168.1.136.
 Add hosts at the bottom of this file.